NuGet/Home/proposed/2022/vulnerabilities-in-restore.md

 - Vulnerability scanning can be extended to SBOMs.
 - Support can be added to automatically fix vulnerable dependencies (i.e. a fix experience in CLI / Tooling)

-Additionally, most of the [`Rationale and alternatives`](#rationale-and-alternatives) are really future possibilties on their own as they are not always exclusive to the current approach.
+Additionally, most of the [`Rationale and alternatives`](#rationale-and-alternatives) are really future possibilities on their own as they are not always exclusive to the current approach.
 Here's some further possibilities:

 ### Suppress advisories